nicolas-van/multirun/README.md

 You can also add the `-v` option to get a full log of the processes it starts and kills.

-A few comments about its behavior:

-* If any of its children exits it will send SIGTERM to all the others.
-* It will ignore SIGINT and SIGTERM but will forward them to all its children.
-* It will only terminate when all its children have exited.
-* If any of its children has exited in an abnormal way it will return -1.
-* It forwards the stdout and stderr of its children.

-This behavior is ideal for Docker as multirun doesn't try to restart the servers it launches, it simply kills everything if any of its children exits.
-The process supervision job can then be delegated to systemd or Docker (using its restart policies).
-Those tools are more appropriate for that job than a supervisord instance running in a Docker container, notably to get centralized logs.
+multirun never attempts to restart one of its children if it exists.
+Instead it will kill all its other children before exiting itself.
+This behavior is ideal for a Docker container as the restart behavior can be delegated to the upper level, as example using systemd or Docker (using its restart policies).
+Also it forwards all stdout and stderr outputs to be properly logged using Docker's logging features.

 Installation
 ------------

-### Binary using glibc (Ubuntu, Debian, ...)
+### Binary using glibc (Ubuntu, Debian, Red Hat, Centos...)

     wget https://github.com/nicolas-van/multirun/releases/download/0.3.0/multirun-ubuntu-0.3.0.tar.gz && \
     tar -zxvf multirun-ubuntu-0.3.0.tar.gz && \